FAHEY, Damien: KIIS, 2010-11; KBIG, 2012-13. Damien started middays at MY/fm in early 2012 and moved to afternoons in late spring 2012.

 In the LA Times obit, Dennis McLellan wrote: “A fast-paced, dynamic performer with crisp diction, Falkenstein was known for his signature blindfold mind-reading act, which he performed around the world, including Las Vegas, and on The Tonight Show and other tv shows.
 With half dollars secured over each eye with adhesive tape and wearing a curved steel mask, Falkenstein would pick up a card that had an audience member’s name and a question written on it, crumple it and hold it over his head.
 He’d then answer the question on the card and proceed to recite the audience member’s Social Security number or address, give the maiden name of the person’s mother and answer personal questions they were thinking such as naming a favorite food or movie.”

-Farmer, Bill: KUCR, KABC, KMPC.
-The former chief engineer died July 27, 2006, after a long battle with cancer.
+FARMER, Bill: KUCR, KABC, KMPC.
+The former chief engineer died in Sierra Madre on July 27, 2006, after a long battle with cancer.
 He was 61.

 DiMarco was not drafted in the 4th round and by the start of the 5th round he couldn’t watch any longer.
 Once ESPN signed off, DiMarco’s phone rang off the hook.
 “My agent called and there was a bidding war going on and a signing bonus kept getting higher and higher,” said DiMarco, happy to offset his disappointment over not being drafted.
 “I signed with the Rams for $40,000, which was more than the 4th round picks.
 The Rams would not draft me because I was small but they wanted me for that defense.”
 The following year, DiMarco said Warren Sapp, about the same size as he was, was drafted in the first round.